SensehacK/dev-cheatsheet/iOSXcodeiPAGeneration.md

 [image2]: iOSiPAAssets/manual_Signing.png "Manual Signing Kautilya"

-iOS requires you to run signed code, you cannot run unsign code unless you're bypassing the installation methods or have a jailbroken device.
+iOS requires you to run signed code, you cannot run un sign code unless you're bypassing the installation methods or have a jailbroken device.

 ### Step 3